Charcoal Grill Vents - How to Use Them ProperlyBlog

-More than just an exhaust for smoke, your charcoal grill vents (aka grill damper) serve a very important function in cooking.
+More than just an exhaust for smoke, your charcoal grill vents (aka grill dampers) serve a very important function in cooking.

-Charcoal grill vents regulate the flow of air into and out of the grill.
+Charcoal grill vents regulate the flow of air in and out of the grill.
 This airflow is what feeds your charcoal with oxygen.

-There are two vents in charcoal grills—bottom grill vents and top grill vents.
+There are usually two vents on charcoal grills - bottom grill vents and top grill vents.

 The bottom grill vent is called the intake damper, which lets air flow into the grill.
 This is what actually provides the oxygen needed by the charcoal so it can produce intense heat.

 The top grill vent is called the exhaust damper, which releases smoke and excess heat from the grill.
 This serves as the passage for air outflow.

 Together, these vents control the cooking temperature by regulating the inflow and outflow of air in the grill.
 One cannot function properly without the other.

 How do grill vents control the temperature?